joliva/pyml/README.md

 # pyml
-Docker based Python machine learning on top of Python3.
+Docker based Python machine learning on top of Python3 for Raspberry Pi.
 Primarily supports Pandas and Pytorch.